nuwave/lighthouse/docs/master/api-reference/directives.md

   """
   Reference a method that is passed the query builder.
   Consists of two parts: a class name and a method name, seperated by an `@` symbol.
-  If you pass only a class name and omit the method, it defaults to `__invoke`.
+  If you pass only a class name, the method name defaults to `__invoke`.
   """
   method: String!
 ) on FIELD_DEFINITION